You are never too old to learn, and cardmaking classes, or any class for that matter, can improve your skills ten fold.

 This was one of the reasons I decided to make my own website and fill it with the help that was needed for someone just starting out and not knowing what to do.

-I hope you will consider joining me as we learn how to get the very best from the products named above.
+There are many tutorials on these pages and so I hope you will consider joining me as we learn how to get the very best from the products that we buy

 It doesn't matter if you don't have the same stuff I have used, (One pink paper can substitute any pink paper I may use...)